mobizt/Firebase-ESP32/README.md

 Some authentication methods need the token generaion and exchanging process which take more time than using the legacy token.

-The authentication with custom and OAuth2.0 tokens take the time in overall process included NTP time acquisition, JWT token generation and signing, more than 10 seconds in ESP8266 and 1 or 2 seconds in ESP32.
+The authentication with custom and OAuth2.0 tokens takes the time, several seconds in overall process included NTP time acquisition, JWT token generation and signing.

+Set the system time prior to calling the Firebase.begin to skip the internal NTP time acquisition process.

+To set the system time with RTC or timestamp, use **`Firebase.setSystemTime`**.

 While using Email and password sign-in which use in the id token generation process takes minimum time.